top of page

 MY TAKE

 The primary objective of this entire website is to advise you on how to best achieve an optimal combination of stride length and stride frequency, and in my view, this begins with skillfully executing the block clearance and the next two steps.
 I place a lot of importance on the athlete discovering how to utilize body positioning, dynamic balancing, and coordination to achieve this.
-In my mind, when starting blocks are not used, it provides a more natural scenario for the athlete to learn to be most effective.
+Again, in my mind, when starting blocks are not used, it provides a more natural scenario for the athlete to learn to be most effective.
 When using blocks, however, a different and significantly more challenging task is presented for the coaches and athletes to solve.
 Developing an effective start and initial acceleration that flows into an effective Max Velocity is an ongoing process.
 In each of my blogs I give more and more information.

 Moving Right Along